If you're concerned about oral health, you may have some questions about teeth cleaning.

 Even taking this special care to keep your teeth clean, tartar on teeth can still build up in hard-to-reach places.
 It's important to have regular dental checkups so your dentist can check the condition of your teeth and refer you for a scale and polish to remove tartar if necessary.

 How much is a dental cleaning without insurance?

-A routine cleaning can cost between $75 and $200, but this doesn’t include the cost of anesthetics if you need them due to particularly sensitive teeth.
+A routine dentist cleaning cost can be anywhere between $75 and $200, but this doesn't include the cost of anesthetics if you need them due to particularly sensitive teeth.

 How do you remove calculus from your teeth?

 First of all, if you're wondering how to remove calculus from teeth at home, calculus removal is something that must be done at the dentist.
 There is no safe procedure for removing tartar at home.
 Your dentist, on the other hand, will remove calculus either by using a small metal hook-like tool called a curette, or a more modern ultrasonic scaler.
 Using these tools, your dentist will scrape the tartar off of your teeth around and below the gum line.